Do I Really Need an Inspection on My Brand New Home?

 New Construction Home Inspection Checklist

-• Are decks, pavers, or patios properly level?
+• Are exterior structures like decks, patios, or pavers properly installed and level?

-• Are there any cracks or leaks in pipes or ductwork?
+• Are there any visible cracks, leaks, or damages in pipes, ductwork, or structural components?

 New Construction Home Inspection Cost